sidney3/Exchange/README.md

 ```

 Most surprising in the above is how little benefit we get from the use of stack vectors (note that our `OrderBook` returns one of these for every execution).
 I would imagine that not allocating would give us a lot of performance, but surprisingly it did not, so we remain with `std::vector`.

+## Conclusions / Future Work

+### Future work

+Where the I would have loved to spend more time is in the efficient processing of FIX messages (that is, the byte by byte processing of the incoming FIX messages).
+You can spend a lot of time on doing this efficiently (and we do not do this, using a map from keys to strings).

+Additionally, we benchmark only the time to process a trade once it has been received by the matching engine.
+Equally (if not more) interesing is the time to actually process bytes over the wire into our internal structs, as well as the total round trip time (bytes received to bytes sent), and so there are other layers of our system that we can test.

+### Overall Conclusions

+I'm extremely happy with the quality of the code produced in this project.
+Of course, this is always more to do, but I feel the current product is simple and understandable.
+As mentioned in the video, this is a nice way to end the course because these are a lot of the things that I wished I was able to do in TCP.
+I felt I overcomplicated a lot of things through the projects in this course, and so to wrap it up with a simple and (from what I can tell) performant module is quite pleasing.